WouterSioen/Symfony-components-in-fork/README.md

 Easy to hook into other modules without coupling.

-* Now: remove the search module and half the backend breaks.
+* Now: remove search module => backend breaks.
-* Using events: remove the search module and the search indices will just not be saved
+* Using events: remove module => search indices not saved

 ---